 Some of the prominent non destructive methods are described below:

-It consists of inspecting the surface of the casting with naked eye or sometimes with a magnifying glass or microscope.
+It consists of inspecting the surface of the casting with the naked eye or sometimes with a magnifying glass or microscope.
 It can only indicate surface defects such as blow holes, fusion, swells, external cracks, and mismatch.
-Almost all castings are subjected to certain degree of visual inspection.
+Almost all castings are subjected to a certain degree of visual inspection.

 Dimensional inspection is carried out to make sure that the castings produced have the required overall dimensions including allowances for machining.
 It may sometimes be necessary to break a part of the casting to take measurements of inside dimensions.

 This is a rough test to indicate a flaw or discontinuity in a casting.
 The casting is suspended from a suitable support free of all obstructions and tapped at various places on its surface with a small hammer.
 Any change in the tone produced indicates the existence of a flaw.
 The method cannot indicate the exact location and extent of the discontinuity.